SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 occur with bugs in plugins, which can take time to isolate.

-**Still an issue?**: If you are still having issues despite the above and cannot increase the Heap Size.
-Check in your Task Manager to see if you are using all available Memory, if you are, the only solution is to add more RAM to your system.
+**Still an issue?**: If you are still having issues despite the above and cannot increase the Heap Size, check in your Task Manager to see if you are using all available Memory.
+If you are, the only solution is to add more RAM to your system.
 If there is still plenty of memory available, you are running 32-bit Java.
-If you are using 32-bit Java, we reccommend an upgrade to 64-bit Java, provided that your Operating System is also 64-bit.
+If you are using 32-bit Java, we recommend an upgrade to 64-bit Java, provided that your Operating System is also 64-bit.

 Malformed Config File (eg. Bad Editing)